 7. There are Nursing Stations for Parents

-While there aren’t any “mothers’ rooms” at the Honolulu airport, there is a Mamava nursing pod near Gate A15 just outside of the restrooms.
+While there aren’t any “mothers’ rooms” at the Honolulu airport, there is a Mamava nursing pod near Gate A15 as well as near Gate E2 just outside of the restrooms.

 If you use this Mamava app, you’ll be able to check the vacancy and even control the airflow and lights.

 They also have Mamava nursing pods at the Lihue Airport on Kauai, Kahului Airport on Maui, and the Hilo Airport on the Big Island.

 Daniel K. Inouye International Airport in Oahu Wrap Up

 As the largest airport in Hawaii, the Daniel K. Inouye International Airport can get confusing, especially if it is your first time.

 Use these tips to get through your arrival and departure from this airport with ease!
 Remember to give yourself plenty of time; you got this!